 The cheapest day to fly to Newcastle is usually Monday.
 At the moment, Saturday is the most expensive.

 What time of day is cheapest to fly?

 At the moment, flights in the morning are likely to offer the best value for money for your Newcastle trip.
-A flight at midday will more often than not be of higher cost.
+A flight in the afternoon will more often than not be of higher cost.

 The peak season in Newcastle stretches from early June to late September, when the weather is warm and drier.
 Due to this, you’ll find that cheap flights to Newcastle are harder to come by, although with a bit of forward thinking you can still secure great deals on your flight tickets.
 October sees the International Craft Beer Festival, which has over 50 leading craft breweries from all around the world.
 The middle of March also hosts the annual Newcastle under Lyme festival, which is a fantastic 3-day event boasting budding new musical and acting talent.
 You’ll also find several events taking place across June to August that make the most of the summer sun.
 If you fancy avoiding the hustle and bustle of the summer tourism, then aim to visit from April to May or September to October for the spring and autumn seasons.
 The weather can be warm and dry for the most part, although expect some rainy moments.
 You’ll also find cheap flights to Newcastle easier to come by during these shoulder seasons.

 January to early March sees a lot of rain and cold temperatures engulf Newcastle, so tourism is at its lowest.
 Thanks to this, you’ll find the cheapest flights to Newcastle over the winter months, although you’ll find there isn’t a great deal to do outdoors.
 That said, there are several museums and indoor activities you can look into for a great vacation for a cheaper price.

 Flights from London to Newcastle: 1 hours 10 minutes.